-The global pandemic has had a significant impact on how and what
+The global pandemic had a significant impact on how and what we

-we shop.
-In this QAD Precision Report we look at these changes and
+shop.
+In this QAD Precision Report we look at how 3PLs can manage

 E-commerce has revolutionized the way we shop.
 Everything and